shilaan/personal-website/content/post/2021-05-12-building-your-website-using-r-blogdown/index.markdown

 {{< cta cta_text="Log in to Netlify with GitHub" cta_link="https://github.com/login?client_id=0eef2fa971fd9f7d46a2&return_to=%2Flogin%2Foauth%2Fauthorize%3Fclient_id%3D0eef2fa971fd9f7d46a2%26redirect_uri%3Dhttps%253A%252F%252Fapi.netlify.com%252Fauth%252Fdone%26scope%3Duser%253Aemail%26state%3DeyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJwaWQiOiI1NmMzZjE1MDcxZTIwYTE4ZGIwMDAwMGYiLCJleHAiOjE2MjA4ODA5OTYsImxvZ2luIjp0cnVlfQ.5GilGKggLeOdejJI5_1VXSWmofo5n30SKHSX77VWncQ" cta_new_tab="true" >}}

-After logging in to Netlify through GitHub, you can deploy your website and change the url to your preferred site name, as follows:
+After logging in to Netlify through GitHub, you can deploy[^1] your website and change the url to your preferred site name, as follows:

-- [ ] Select `New site from Git > Continuous Deployment: GitHub`[^1]
+☞ Select `New site from Git > Continuous Deployment: GitHub`
-- [ ] Select your website repository
+☞ Select your website repository
-- [ ] `Deploy Site`
+☞ `Deploy Site`
-- [ ] `Settings > Site information > Change site name`
+☞ `Settings > Site information > Change site name`

-[^1]: Continuous deployment ensures that your website is rebuilt every time you push to GitHub.
+[^1]: Continuous deployment ensures that your website is rebuilt every time you push⬆︎ to GitHub.

 Back in RStudio, change the baseurl to your new link in your configuration file: